BrianRuizy/gatsby-minimal-portfolio/_data/featured/bumpit.md

 ---
 ## The Challenge

 The main objective of the competition revolved around developing innovative solutions for improving the infrastructure of cities.
-The **[Smart Infrastructure Hackathon](https://www.eventbrite.com/e/smart-infrastructure-hackathon-tickets-76918610635#)** was hosted at The Cannon, in partnership with Microsoft.
-Thankfully, we had a team of really bright cloud architects for guidance 👍.
+The [Smart Infrastructure Hackathon](https://www.eventbrite.com/e/smart-infrastructure-hackathon-tickets-76918610635#) was hosted at The Cannon, in partnership with Microsoft.
+Thankfully, we had a team of really bright cloud architects for guidance.

 After brainstorming and juggling several ideas we settled with the issue of road potholes.
 We found that potholes cost American drivers $6.4 billion dollars per year, that is in both repair and insurance cost's.
-Additionally, the average price to repair a pothole including labor is about **$30 - $50** per pothole, while the damage that single pothole may cause are up to **$300**/year per vehicle.
+Additionally, the average price to repair a pothole including labor is about $30 - $50 per pothole, while the damage that single pothole may cause are up to $300/year per vehicle.
 (2016) [pothole.info](https://www.pothole.info/2016/05/so-many-potholes-so-much-cost/)  Thus the effort to aiding this issue can be extremely cost-effective.

 ## Our proposal

+The idea of the application to be a simple as possible to prevent road distractions.
+Therefore, we intended to create an interface that would show a dialog box only when our system predicted there to be a pothole, from there the user would confirm if so.

 ### Live Computer Vision